 The Executive Director for the Center for Media Integrity of the Americas (CMIA), John Feeley is a former U.S. ambassador dedicated to promoting greater mutual understanding between the United States and Latin America and the Caribbean.
 The CMIA is an independent entity affiliated with the Organization of American States (OAS) that fosters and incentivizes high quality journalism and public interest media in the Western Hemisphere.

-A skilled negotiator, organizational leader and cross-cultural communicator, Ambassador Feeley collaborates with private sector, media, and not-for-profit partners who seek to understand and solve problems found at the intersection of government, business and culture.
-His military and diplomatic experience affords clear insights into U.S government security and rule of law policy implementation, the resolution of commercial disputes, and human rights and democracy issues.
+A skilled negotiator, organizational leader and cross-cultural communicator, Ambassador Feeley collaborates with private sector, media, and not-for-profit partners who seek to understand and solve problems found at the intersection of government, business, and culture.
+His military and diplomatic experience afford insight into U.S security and rule of law policy implementation, the resolution of commercial disputes, and human rights, media, and democracy issues.

 During a 28-year State Department career, he served as Ambassador to Panama, Deputy Chief of Mission and Chargé d’Affaires in Mexico City, and Principal Deputy Assistant Secretary for the Bureau of Western Hemisphere Affairs.
-As a Deputy Executive Secretary he worked on the staffs of Secretaries Colin Powell and Condoleeza Rice, in addition to serving in other Latin American and Caribbean assignments both in Washington and at embassies throughout the region.
+As a Deputy Executive Secretary, he worked on the staffs of Secretaries of State, Colin Powell and Condoleeza Rice, in addition to serving in other Latin American assignments both in Washington and at embassies throughout the region.

 Prior to his Foreign Service career, he served as a United States Marine officer and helicopter pilot.
 He is a graduate of Georgetown University’s School of Foreign Service and a Distinguished Graduate of the National War College.